 “We’re on a learning curve,” Windland said.
 “This is only our second automatic.
 We’re gathering experience now that may well tailor what we order in the future.”

 The big cab felt spacious, even with a wide doghouse over the engine.
 Helping was a huge two-piece windshield with glass curved back at the sides.
 Large side, corner, and back windows enhanced side- and rearward vision so I could see what was going on almost everywhere around the cab.

-That’s especially helpful while maneuvering through city streets and onto and out of a job site.
+That’s especially helpful while maneuvering a concrete pump truck through city streets and onto and out of a job site.
 Main gauges—speedometer, tachometer, engine-condition, and other information—were directly in front of me, readily visible over the hub of the steering wheel, which tilted and telescoped to suit me and any other driver.
 The wheel’s diameter was small, at only 18 inches, which added to thigh and belly room.
 Turning corners required some planning because the wheel must be spun several rotations from center.
 I found that I had to begin steering early into a turn, and help it return to center after a turn.
 This is common in trucks with a single 20,000-pound-capacity steer axle, and this Autocar had two of them.